 There are two main types of oil according to its manufacture: conventional or mineral and synthetic.
 The mineral oils are rarely used today.
 They are those that come from direct oil distillation.
 On the other hand, synthetic or semi-synthetic oils are made in the laboratory and withstand different conditions better.
 A 100% synthetic oil is always recommended.

 The majority of today’s oils are multi-grade, so they are designed to work in cold and hot.
 Oil classifications are governed by the acronym SAE (Society of Automotive Engineers).
-On the oil containers, you will see that they include nomenclature of the style “10w40” or “5w30”.
+On the oil containers, you will see that they include nomenclature of the style ’10w40′ or ‘5w30’.
 What does it mean?
 The first number corresponds to the viscosity at room temperature or winter (winter’s w) and the second number to the viscosity at service temperature.
+When you understand these classifications, you’ll also realize why you need to change the oil in your diesel engine regularly to maintain performance.
 Transmission oils work differently!

 What oil does my car have?